robotdata/docker_graspnet/README.md

 A docker image of the GraspNet method.
 ROS wrapper is added.<br/>
-Tested with Ubuntu 18.04 with docker, nvidia-docker, ROS installed.
+Tested under Ubuntu 18.04 with docker, nvidia-docker, ROS installed.

 ## GraspNet
 This docker image contain the code and the running environment of https://github.com/jsll/pytorch_6dof-graspnet